evandisoft/RedOnion/RedOnion.KSP/API/PID.1.md

 - `R`: double - Reduction factor for accumulator (dampening - applied to accumulator used by integral factor, works well against both oscillation and windup).
 - `scale`: double - Difference scaling factor.
 - `targetChangeLimit`: double - Maximal abs(target - previous target) per second.
 NaN or +Inf means no limit (which is default).
 This can make the output smoother (more human-like control) and help prevent oscillation after target change (windup).
-- `outputChangeLimit`: double - Maximal abs(output-input) and also abs(target-input) for integral and reduction factors).
+- `outputChangeLimit`: double - Maximal abs(output-input) and also abs(target-input) for integral and reduction factors.
 Helps preventing overshooting especially after change of Target (windup).
 NaN or +Inf means no limit (which is default).
 - `errorLimit`: double - Limit of abs(target-input) used by P and I factors.
 Prevents over-reactions and also reducing windup.
 - `accumulatorLimit`: double - Limit of abs(accumulator) used by I and R factors.
 Another anti-windup measure to prevent overshooting.
 - `input`: double - Feedback (true state - e.g. current pitch; error/difference if Target is NaN).